Parent Information

 All campers of every age are allowed to sleep over on our all camp overnight.
 For many campers this is their first time camping, or being overnight away from parents.
 Only the parents of the child can really decide if their child is ready for an overnight; campers who leave early will be able to return for breakfast the next morning.

-Campers will sleep in our glen shelters; these are wooden structures with a roof but no cots or beds of any kind.
-A bed roll or pad of some type is a great thing to send with your camper for their comfort… but most kids do fine without it too!
+Campers generally sleep in our glen shelters; these are wooden structures with a roof but no cots or beds of any kind.
+Older units may sleep in tents.
+A bed roll or pad of some type is a great thing to send with your camper for their comfort, but most kids do fine without it too!

 Even more overnight info is here!